9dots/9dots.io-pages/Ok1vmfV.md

 attachments:
   - path: "http://uploads.9dots.io/Ok1xt7f.pdf"
     name: ProductDesignGuide.pdf
-blurb: "Students will take a more in-depth look at the process behind designing a product.
-They will then apply that methodology to their products."
+blurb: "Students take a more in-depth look at the process behind designing a product.
+They will then apply that methodology to their own products.
+Students demonstrate learning by sharing their design ideas with the class."
 objective:
   - Define prototype
   - Explain the process of design